MatthieuMichon/advent-of-code/2019/day-10/README.md

 Thankfully we have quite a lot of details which greatly help for QA.

+> :warning: **Warning**:
+>
+> Lost time trying to figure out a disagreement between the coordinates of the vaporized asteroid computed and the one listed above.
+It turned out there are several jumps in the table (i.e from 3rd to 10th) that I didn't notice.
+Going forward I should list such kind of data inside a table, which would have made noticed the discontinuity before hand.

 > The Elves are placing bets on which will be the 200th asteroid to be vaporized.
 Win the bet by determining which asteroid that will be; what do you get if you multiply its X coordinate by 100 and then add its Y coordinate?
 (For example, 8,2 becomes 802.)

 ## 🤔🤯 Puzzle Solver